-Academic decisions such as awarding of grades, suspension, or dismissal are to be managed through the processes found in the COPH Student Handbook Students may contact the Associate Dean for Academic and Student Affairs for more information and assistance.
+Academic decisions such as awarding of grades, suspension, or dismissal are to be managed through the processes found in the COPH Student Handbook Students may contact the Assistant Dean for Student Affairs for more information and assistance.

 All allegations of sexual harassment for which the student wishes the University to officially acknowledge and investigate, including sexual violence are to be reported to the Title IX Coordinator, Carmen Sirizzotti, or the Chief Student Affairs Officer, Dr. Phil Covington.
 Any Student with an issue that falls under Sexual Harassment or Title IX should contact the Title IX coordinator, even if he/she wishes to remain anonymous.